What are Alternative Relationship Structures?

-Consensually non-monogamous (CNM) relationships include many variations in relationship structure in which all of the partners involved agree that having sexual and/or romantic relationships with other persons is acceptable.
-Another term that is often used is Ethical Non-Monogamy, which highlights the consentual part of the non-monogamous relationshis as being an ethical choice as opposed to non-consentual forms of non-monogamy (i.e. an affair).
+Alternative relationship structures include many variations in relationship structure in which all of the partners involved agree that having sexual and/or romantic relationships with other persons is acceptable.
+Other terms often used are "Consensual Non-Monogamy", or "Ethical Non-Monogamy", which highlights the consensual part of the non-monogamous relationship as being an ethical choice as opposed to non-consensual forms of non-monogamy (i.e. an affair).

-Here at the Ohio Center for Relationship & Sexual Health, we not only support and celebrate individual choice in relationship structure, but also work with people who are navigating the complexities of CNM relationships in a non-judgmental and informed manner.
+Here at the Ohio Center for Relationship & Sexual Health, we not only support and celebrate individual choice in relationship structure, but also work with people who are navigating the complexities of those relationships in a non-judgmental and informed manner.

 Despite the fears portrayed in majority culture and media, relationships like this can work and are NOT a sign of problems or pathological relationships.
 In fact, these relationships can be just as healthy, happy, and fulfilling as two-person monogamous ones.
 And even though two-person monogamous relationships are the assumed normative and assumed relationship structure in the US culture, there are many more people in variable relationship structures than most are aware.